saurori/go-gifv-pr/README.md

  -c  Imgur Client ID.
 Defaults to ENV var IMGUR_CLIENT_ID.
      If no ID is provided, the result image will be left locally.
  -k  Option to keep intermediary files created during conversion.
+ -m  Option to output into Markdown format for quick copy and paste.
 ```

 ## Dependencies